Arthrocereus glaziovii

-Arthrocereus glaziovii is a species of plant in the family Cactaceae.
-It is endemic to Brazil.
+Arthrocereus glaziovii is a species of flowering plant in the family Cactaceae.
+It is succulent cactus subshrub endemic to southeastern Brazil.
 Its natural habitat is rocky areas.
 It is threatened by habitat loss.

 Description

 Arthrocereus glaziovii grows with erect shoots and slightly spreading side shoots from 1.5 to 2.5 cm in diameter.
 There are 12 low ribs on the shoots.
 The 20 to 30 spines are subulate, brownish to ash gray in color and between 1.5 and 2.5 cm long.
 The white flowers are slightly curved and up to 6 cm long.
 Elongated fruits of up to 2 cm are formed.

 Distribution

 Arthrocereus glaziovii is widespread in the east and south of Belo Horizonte in the Brazilian state of Minas Gerais at altitudes of 1300 to 1750 meters.
 The distribution area covers around 1000 km^{2}.